Pulling the Trigger: How Trigger Leads Impact Borrowers and Lenders

 #3 Nurture Non-Qualifying Leads With Credit Score Improvement Tools

 Cascade Prequal can help you identify borrowers who have serious deal breakers.
 However, you shouldn’t dismiss aspiring homeowners who are on the cusp of your eligibility criteria.
-These leads can be nurtured into a place of better creditworthiness—you just need the right tools.
+With the right support, these leads can be nurtured into a place of better creditworthiness—you just need the right tools.

 Certified Credit: Safeguard Your Mortgage Lending Business From Mortgage Triggers Today